SpaceCapsule/Meteor-runtime/README.md

 `Runtime.package` Parametres:
 * `Assets` - Requires the current Assets object - this is scoped pr. app and package so the bundler needs to be passed a handle.
 It's used to load `js` and `css` assets into a runtime bundle.
 * `packageHandler` - Requires a function to get the wanted runtime bundle.
-* `where` - Required, set the bundles where you want to allow use of the `packageHandler`
+* `where` - Optional, set the bundles where you want to allow use of the `packageHandler` - fallsback to "after" if not set.

 Example:
 ```js